 - Fu Ling drains Damp and strengthens Spleen

 - Huang Gui warms Yang

 - Yuan Zhi tonifies Heart

-Dr. Huisheng Xie, the founder of the Chi Institute in Reddick, FL, created Heart Qi Tonic specifically for animals.
+Dr. Huisheng Xie, the founder of Chi University in Reddick, FL, created Heart Qi Tonic specifically for animals.

 Dr. Xie based the Heart Qi Tonic herbal formula on the ancient TCM formula Yang Xin Tang.

 Heart Qi Tonic works best when combined with plenty of water, Eastern Food Therapy, and moderate exercise.

 Note: Information on this site is for educational purposes only and is not meant to substitute the advice provided by your own veterinarian.